All About Guava

 Background and History

-In Spanish, the tree is known as guayabo, or guayavo, and the fruit, guayaba or guyava.
-The French call it goyave or goyavier; the Dutch, guyaba, goeajaaba; the Surinamese, guave or goejaba; and the Portuguese, goiaba or goaibeira.
 Hawaiians call it guava or kuawa.
 In Guam it is abas.
 In Malaya, it is generally known either as guava or jambu batu, but has also numerous dialectal names as it does in India, tropical Africa and the Philippines.
-Various tribal names–pichi, posh, enandi, etc.–are employed among the Indians of Mexico and Central and South America.

 The exact origin of the guava is unknown, but it is believed that it came from an area extending from Southern Mexico into Central America.
 It is common in warm tropical areas of Mexico, South and Central America, the West Indies, Bahamas, Bermuda and Southern Florida.
-Through the global market is has now spread to places all over the world that are able to cater to its environmental requirements.

 Qualities of Guava

 I had never tasted nor known about guava until I rented this one small ranch house in Mexico.
 We had two trees that were just covered in apple sized guavas and produced it in the bucket loads.
-At first it was fantastic, but then we grew quickly sick of the taste as it was basically guava with every meal.
-Guava pancakes, guava empenadas, etc.

 Types of Guava and Related Species

-There are several different kinds of guava, some have yellow flesh and some are pink toned.
 There is the Brazilian guava, Guisaro (Psidium guinense Sw.), Cattley Guava, Strawberry Guava (P. cattleianum Sabine- and yes it actually tastes like a strawberry), Costa Rican Guava (P. friedrichsthalianum Ndz.), Para Guava (P. acutangulum DC.), Rumberry, Guavaberry (Myrciaria floribunda Berg), and Pineapple Guava (Feijoa Sellowiana)

 Medicinal Uses

 The roots, bark, leaves and immature fruits, because of their astringency, are commonly employed to stop gastroenteritis, diarrhea and dysentery, throughout the tropics.
-Crushed guava leaves are applied on wounds, ulcers and rheumatic places, and can also be chewed to relieve a toothache.

-The leaf decoction or extraction is taken as a remedy for coughs, throat and chest ailments, gargled to relieve oral ulcers and inflamed gums, taken as an emmenagogue and vermifuge, and treatment for leucorrhea.
-It has been effective in halting vomiting and diarrhea in cholera patients and is also applied to help remedy skin diseases.
-The leaf infusion is prescribed in India in cerebral ailments, nephritis and cachexia.
 An extract is given in epilepsy and chorea and a tincture is rubbed on the spine of children in convulsions.
 A combined decoction of leaves and bark is given to expel the placenta after childbirth.

 Growing Guava

 Seeds from guavas are scooped out and cleaned of the flesh of the fruit.
 Take the seeds and the flesh attached to them and place them in a bowl and cover with either foil or plastic wrap with holes poked in the top.
-Let this sit for a couple of days in a warm area with filtered light.
-As the bacteria grows it will cause the fruit to ferment and the gelatinous sacks to let go of the seeds.

 Rinse the seeds off and let dry on paper towels or on coffee filters where the paper won’t stick to the seeds as they dry.

 Once dry, nick each seed with a knife and place them in warm water to soak for 1-2 days until the seed is about double in size.
-Place in seed starting trays with a light covering of soil and keep them moist with a covering of plastic in a warm place (75-85 degrees) in your house or greenhouse.
+Place in seed starting trays with a light covering of soil and keep them moist with a covering of plastic in a warm place (75-85 degrees F) in your house or greenhouse.

 Transplant when they have sprouted at least two sets of leaves in full sun or partial shade.
 Guava trees need good drainage and to be fertilized well with organic manure or compost.
 2 years after planting, your guava tree will start to bear fruit.

-Guava seeds remain viable for many months.
-Most varieties of guava are self-pollinating, but a few are not so be sure to check ahead of time.
 They can germinate when planted in about 2-3 weeks but sometimes may take as long as 8 weeks.
 The plant may not germinate true to seed so vegetative propagation from a guava tree is highly recommended.

 Guava can also be grown from root cuttings that are medium sized (avoid the very small and large roots) and are cut in 5-10” lengths.
 Place root cuttings in a prepared soil bed and cover it with 2-4” of dirt.
 Keep the soil nice and moist and warm.